-There are about eighteen species of butterfly that an observant but casual lepidopterist will see around Rushcliffe on rambles and in gardens.
+There are about twenty species of butterfly that an observant but casual lepidopterist will see around Nottinghamshire on rambles and in gardens.
 Others require some dedicated effort and preparation.
-In total there are about 34 species that have been recorded in Rushcliffe with many new ones re-appearing in the 2010s.
-In a good year (when Clouded Yellow and Painted Lady are around) it is possible to see 31 of these without leaving the borough.
+In total there are about 34 species that have been recorded in Notts with many new ones re-appearing in the 2010s all of them in Rushcliffe!.
+In a good year (when Clouded Yellow and Painted Lady are around) it is possible to see about 30 of these without leaving the county.

 "Carr" refers to The Invertebrate Fauna of Nottinghamshire, 1916 by JW Carr.

-Brown Argus This is a specialist species of chalky grassland and occurs at Gotham hills where the grass is grazed low to the ground.
+Brown Argus This was a specialist species of chalky grassland and occurs at Gotham hills where the grass is grazed low to the ground.
 More recently it seems to have become more liberal in its requirements and it is found at Cotgrave Forest and Cotgrave Colliery (but not any longer!).
-It can be confused with female Common Blues, which can be quite brown and then strongly resemble Brown Argus.
+It can be confused with female Common Blue, which can be quite brown and then resemble Brown Argus.
 If there are male Common Blues flying it is not safe to assume that the brown ones are all females of that species.
 Brown Argus has not even a hint of blue on wings or thorax.
+28th April.

 Chalkhill Blue There were reliable reports of at least 2 Chalkhill Blues in Rushcliffe in 2013 - one at East Leake and one near Radcliffe on Trent.
 These are extraordinary records.

-Gatekeeper Not particularly common in gardens, though it likes some garden herbs such as marjoram and is easily found along the local footpaths in late July and August
+Gatekeeper Not particularly common in gardens, though it likes some garden herbs such as oregano and is easily found along the local footpaths in late July and August.
+7th June.

 Green Hairstreak As with the other hairstreaks this is a difficult one to see and and it is sparsely distributed locally.
-There is a small population at Cotgrave CP (though the housing development may have put an end to it) though it may be encountered almost anywhere that its foodplants grow (though by no means all!)
+There is a small population at Cotgrave CP (though the housing development may have put an end to it) and another around the parking area at Skylarks NWT at Holme Pierrepont though it may be encountered almost anywhere that its foodplants grow (though by no means all!).
+1st April.

 High Brown Fritillary Carr cites one record of a single at Gotham Hills on 5th August 1906.
 It is now nationally very rare and declining rapidly.